Phoenix-Chen-Git/CCMU/README.md

 ## Figure 7.
 Comparison Across Models
 ![Model comparison](docs/Comparision_between_models.png)

-The box plots confirm that the Seq-Only model dominates overall performance, achieving low FPR, high ROC-AUC, and the best PR-AUC.
+The box plots confirm that the Seq-Only CCMU dominates overall performance, achieving low FPR, high ROC-AUC, and the best PR-AUC.
 CCMU also shows promise with low FPR and high ROC-AUC but lower PR-AUC.
-In contrast, MIT suffers from extreme false positives, while Epi Only fails in precision.
+In contrast, MIT suffers from extreme false positives, while Epi Only CCMU fails in precision.
 CFD occupies the middle ground with moderate scores across all metrics.

 # Attention Mechanism
 ## Figure 8.
 Positive